collinb9/understatAPI/docs/source/README.md

     team_match_data = understat.team(team="Manchester_United").get_match_data()
 ```

-There are some more examples here TODO: Add more examples and link to them
-For a full API reference, see the documentation TODO: Add link to docs
+For a full API reference, see [the documentation](https://collinb9.github.io/understatAPI/)

 ## Contributing
 If you find any bugs in the code or have any feature requests, please make an issue and I'll try to address it as soon as possible.
 If you would like to implement the changes yourself you can make a pull request